Irs Approved Depository Precious Metals

 Approved Coins and Bars: Common Examples

-Examples of coins frequently permitted in a precious metals ira include American Gold Eagles, American Silver Eagles, American Platinum Eagles, and American Palladium Eagles, which are minted by the United States Mint.
-Internationally recognized bullion coins—such as Canadian Maple Leafs, Austrian Philharmonics, and certain legal tender coins from other national mints—are often eligible metals as well, provided they meet the minimum fineness standards and are not classified as collectibles.
-Bars and rounds from refiners accredited by organizations like the London Bullion Market Association (LBMA) or COMEX/NYMEX can also qualify, as long as the product purity meets IRS thresholds and the items are acquired through a precious metals dealer that works with your custodian and an approved depository.
+Examples of IRS-approved metals frequently permitted in a precious metals IRA include American Gold Eagles, American Silver Eagles, American Platinum Eagles, and American Palladium Eagles, all minted by the United States Mint.
+Internationally recognized bullion coins such as Canadian Maple Leafs, Austrian Philharmonics, and certain legal tender coins from other national mints are often eligible metals as well, provided they meet minimum fineness standards and are not classified as collectibles.

 Minimum Fineness: The Purity Standards